How to Pick a Guardian

 -

-If they are they best choice, lets support them with resources and financial support as they age
+If they are the best choice, let's support them with resources and financial support as they age

 How does the process work?